The probabilistic world: Probabilistic and deterministic evolution

-For unique jump chains the evolution is the same as for cellular automata.
-For a sharp initial state (and associated final state), where the probability $p_\tau(t_\text{in})$ equals one for one particular state $\tau_0$, the unique jump chain describes indeed the deterministic evolution of a cellular automaton.
+For unique jump chains the evolution is the same as for automata.
+For a sharp initial state (and associated final state), where the probability $p_\tau(t_\text{in})$ equals one for one particular state $\tau_0$, the unique jump chain describes indeed the deterministic evolution of an automaton.
+Each configuration $\rho$ is updated to precisely one new configuration $\tau$.
+The updating procedure is encoded in the invertible map $\tau(\rho)$.
 For more general boundary conditions the probabilistic system amounts to a probability distribution over different initial states.
-In this case we deal with probabilistic cellular automata.
+In this case we deal with probabilistic automata.

-Probabilistic cellular automata are discrete pure quantum systems if the boundary conditions factorize and are chosen such that the conjugate classical wave function coincides with the classical wave function, $\bar{q}(t) = \tilde{q}(t) = q(t)$.
+Probabilistic automata are discrete pure quantum systems if the boundary conditions factorize and are chosen such that the conjugate classical wave function coincides with the classical wave function, $\bar{q}(t) = \tilde{q}(t) = q(t)$.
 In the presence of a complex structure one finds the usual complex quantum mechanics.
 The evolution is linear and unitary, with unitary step evolution operator acting on complex wave functions that form a Hilbert space.
 Observables are represented by symmetric operators, which correspond to hermitean operators in the complex formulation.
 This generalizes to mixed state boundary conditions.
 If the boundary conditions are a weighted sum (with positive weights $w_\alpha$) of pure state boundary conditions with $\bar{q}^{(\alpha)}(t) = \tilde{q}^{(\alpha)}(t) = q^{(\alpha)}(t)$, the (classical) density matrix is symmetric and has only positive eigenvalues.
 In the complex formulation the density matrix is a positive hermitean matrix, as required for quantum mechanics.
 If a continuum limit exists, one obtains the usual continuous quantum mechanics with a Schrödinger- or von-Neumann-equation.

-We treat probabilistic cellular automata within our general framework for probabilistic systems.
+We treat probabilistic automata within our general framework for probabilistic systems.
 This has the advantage that powerful methods as numerical simulations or coarse graining can be applied for their investigation.